skyflowapi/skyflow-js/README.md

   }
 }
 ```
-## Step 3: Mount Container to the DOM
+### Step 3: Mount Container to the DOM
-Elements used for rendering files are mounted to the DOM the same way as Elements used for revealing data.
+Mount Elements for file rendering to the DOM the same way as Elements used for revealing data.
 Refer to Step 3 of the [section above](#step-3-mount-container-to-the-dom).

-## Step 4: Render File
+### Step 4: Render File
-When the element is created and mounted, call the renderFile() method on the element as shown below:
+After you create and mount the element, call the renderFile() method on the element as shown below:
 ```javascript
 fileElement
   .renderFile()